GatorOne ID Card

 Can the certificate courses I took transfer into the Master’s Degree?

 Yes.
-Credits taken to earn the Graduate Certificate can be transferred toward the online Master of Science in Pharmacy with a major in Pharmaceutical Sciences.
+Credits taken to earn the Graduate Certificate can be transferred toward the online Master of Science in Pharmacy with a concentration in Clinical Pharmacogenomics and Precision Medicine.
 Students must earn a grade of “B” or higher to transfer credits and must be admitted to the master’s degree program for credits to transfer.
 All coursework counted toward your master’s degree must be completed during the seven years immediately preceding the term in which the degree is awarded.
 Taking courses as a certificate student does not guarantee admission into the master’s degree program.

 I’ve previously taken graduate courses.
 Can those courses be transferred?